ASquirrelsTail/serve-up/README.md

 ## Features

 - QR Codes generated for each table, so customers simply log on to your wifi and scan the code to begin.
-- Groups register their details to be shared with NHS Track and Trace if necessary.
+- Groups register their details to be shared with NHS Track and Trace if necessary, this information is deleted after 21 days.
 - A simple web app lets customers browse the menu and place their order from their table.
 - A dashboard for employees allows them to manage orders, tables and alter the menu from their mobile device or a computer.
+- Supports new 5% VAT rate for the hospitality industry until 12th Jan 2021.

 ## To Do